ViscousTests/website/content/docs/how-to-do-hard-tasks.md

 This state of mind can be paralyzing, as it lays bare the overwhelming complexity of everything as you continue to zoom out.
-However, it also leads to interesting connections that you may not see in flow.
+However, it also leads to interesting connections that you may not see otherwise.

 In the mind-tree analogy, mindfulness means seeing all the branches of the tree,